Steven MacKinnon

 • businessman

 MacKinnon was born in Charlottetown, Prince Edward Island, and studied business at the Université de Moncton and Queen's University.
-He served as an advisor to New Brunswick Premier Frank McKenna and Prime Minister Paul Martin, and later served as the Liberal Party of Canada's national director, and as the returning officer for the 2013 federal leadership election.[2]
+He served as an advisor to New Brunswick Premier Frank McKenna and Prime Minister Paul Martin.
+Later, he served as the Liberal Party of Canada's national director, and as the returning officer for the 2013 federal leadership election.[3]

 MacKinnon worked several years for Hill+Knowlton Strategies, a global public relations firm, serving as Senior Vice President and National Practice Leader in the Financial Communications sector.[4]